-Section 13.9 requires the registrant making a referral to satisfy itself that the party receiving the referral is appropriately qualified to perform the services, and if applicable, is appropriately registered.
+Section 13.9 of NI 31-103 requires the registrant making a referral to satisfy itself that the party receiving the referral is appropriately qualified to perform the services, and if applicable, is appropriately registered.
 The registrant is responsible for determining the steps that are appropriate in the particular circumstances.
 For example, this may include an assessment of the types of clients that the referred services would be appropriate for.
+This is consistent with the registrant's obligation to act in the best interest of its clients.